-Part 2 of course is the trade-in.
+Part 2, of course, is the trade-in.
 My buying history tells me that the better the price seems to be, the kicker is you usually are paying for it by reduced value on your trade-in.
 I was pleasantly surprised.
-He not only did a more through inspection of my car, including taking it for a test drive, he came back with a range in values that was lower than my buyout but close enough that the deal still made sense.
+He not only did a more thorough inspection of my car, including taking it for a test drive, he came back with a range in values that were lower than my buyout but close enough that the deal still made sense.
 He asked what my timing was and I said, if you can firm up the trade-in price, I’d be willing to do the deal today.
 I left, while he worked through his network to find a potential buyer.

 The original sales guy called me about an hour later saying he has some great news: someone would be willing to pay even more for the car than they first thought, but he wants to see the car in person.
 No problem, all of the other pricing was bang on what I hoped for, I’ll come over right now and your guy can take a look.